geudde/attic-chest/pages/13.reference/01.porden/docs.md

 became the seat of opulence and splendour, and the Moorish capital of Spain.
-In speaking of Granada, historians and geographers become poetical, and describe in glowing terms its fertile valley, bounded by mountains, and watered by the Genii and the Guadalquivir ; its hills covered with groves of orange, of mulberry, and of olive ; the magnificence of its palaces, and the splendour of its court, where the manners of chivalry received a peculiar colouring from the luxury of Africa.
+In speaking of Granada, historians and geographers become poetical, and describe in glowing terms its fertile valley, bounded by mountains, and watered by the Genii and the Guadalquivir; its hills covered with groves of orange, of mulberry, and of olive; the magnificence of its palaces, and the splendour of its court, where the manners of chivalry received a peculiar colouring from the luxury of Africa.
 At the time mentioned in the poem, the sceptre of Granada was held by Jusef Hacen Hamet, the seventh king of